 With the seats for the European Union and a quirky personality, Brussels is the capital of Belgium.
 With the Old European architecture on display in places like the Grand Palace, while modern glass dominates the European Union’s headquarters.

 The mix of styles only adds more character to Brussels and makes it an exciting place to visit.
-But Brussels cultural scene is also heavily devoted to contemporary art and the local gastronomy.
+Brussels cultural scene is also heavily devoted to contemporary art and the local gastronomy.
 With plenty of galleries and studios, art enthusiasts will be captivated while exploring Belgium.
-But for travelers with a craving for food, Belgium gladly opens its doors to an array of culinary delights.
+For travelers with a craving for food, Belgium gladly opens its doors to an array of culinary delights.

 Culture and Language

-While Belgium’s strongest stereotypes tend to center around Bruges, waffles, beer and fries, the country has an intriguing history.
-The Belgaes tribes were the first people in Belgium, but their true origin is unknown.
+While Belgium’s strongest stereotypes tend to center around Bruges, waffles, beer, and fries, the country has an intriguing history.
+The Belgae tribes were the first people in Belgium, though their true origin is unknown.
 While they were often considered to be a part of the Gaul tribes, Julius Caesar also noted that when the Roman Empire began to conquer the area, the Belgaes had a very diverse culture.

 The diversity of the Belgae tribes means that they spoke a different language and practiced other traditions from the Gaul tribes.
-But once the Roman Empire’s influence started to cease, it allowed Belgium to further diversify with French, Dutch, and Spanish culture.
-But Belgium didn’t really gain any independence until 1830, when people began to push for the country to become independent.
+Once the Roman Empire’s influence started to cease, it allowed Belgium to further diversify with French, Dutch, and Spanish culture.
+Belgium didn’t really gain any independence until 1830 when people began to push for the country to become independent.

-But even under independence, Belgium has drawn heavy criticism.
-King Léopold the II brutally colonized the Congo, which has been a sensitive topic ever since.
-The excess rubber in the Congo made it a prize for Belgium, but the treatment of the Congolese by Léopold II was barbaric and horrific.
-The novel, Hearts of Darkness was inspired by these events and it was eventually pushed into Hollywood, where the book inspired Francis Ford Coppola’s famous Apocalypse Now.
+Even under independence, Belgium has drawn heavy criticism.
+King Léopold II brutally colonized the Congo, which has been a sensitive topic ever since.
+The excess rubber in the Congo made it a prize for Belgium; however, the treatment of the Congolese by Léopold II was barbaric and horrific.
+The novel, Hearts of Darkness was inspired by these events, and it was eventually pushed into Hollywood, where the book inspired Francis Ford Coppola’s famous Apocalypse Now.

 Belgium’s three official languages are Dutch, German, and French.
-The majority of people in Belgium speak Dutch, but there are also significantly sized groups who speak German and French in their specific regions.
-However, with Brussels influence on Europe and the world, the capital is known to be the most multilingual.
-It is in Brussels, you are most likely going to hear foreign languages spoken, like English.
+The majority of Belgium people speak Dutch, though there are also significantly sized groups who speak German and French in their specific regions.
+However, with Brussel’s influence on Europe and the world, the capital is known to be the most multilingual.
+It is in Brussels; you are most likely going to hear foreign languages spoken, like English.

 For US citizens to enter Belgium, you need to have a valid US passport.
-It is required that the validity remaining on your passport is at least 3 months past your departure date, but it is strongly recommended to have double that – 6 months.
-It is almost important to note that a US emergency passport, which has 12 pages, is not valid for visa free entry into Belgium.
+It is required that the validity remaining on your passport is at least 3 months past your departure date, and it is strongly recommended to have double that – 6 months.
+It is almost important to note that a US emergency passport, which has 12 pages, is not valid for visa-free entry into Belgium.

 Airfare is often the first concern for many travelers because they want to be able to confirm the dates of their trip and find a good price on the tickets.
-Belgium is a long way from the United States and the average cost for a flight is about $700 US dollars.
-But travelers will also notice that the price of a plane ticket to Belgium fluctuates throughout the year.
+Belgium is a long way from the United States, and the average cost for a flight is about $700 US dollars.
+Travelers will also notice that the price of a plane ticket to Belgium fluctuates throughout the year.

 The most expensive time to visit Belgium will be in the high tourist season.
 The vast majority of tourists visit Belgium in the summer months of July and August.
 This is when the crowds will be bigger, and most hotels will be booked.

-Winter is the tourist off season, which is the least expensive time to visit.
-But if you want to see Belgium in its price and still save money, you may want to consider visiting in the shoulder season.
+Winter is the tourist offseason, which is the least expensive time to visit.
+If you want to see Belgium in its prime and still save money, you may want to consider visiting in the shoulder season.
 This would be the few weeks before or after July and August.

 Once you have decided on the dates of when you want to visit Belgium, you will want to look at booking your accommodation.
 By booking in advance, you can save money and be guaranteed a place to stay.
 This is essential during the high tourist season when accommodation quickly sells out or is booked in advance.

 Moules-frites is the national dish in Belgium, which is served all throughout the country in its cafes and restaurants.
 The dish is mussels with fries, which are eaten as both an appetizer and main course.
-Another national dish, though not officially named but Belgian’s most famous treat, are fries.
+Another national dish, though not officially named Belgian’s most famous treat, is fries.

 Finally, for the sweeter flavors, Belgium’s name is most well associated with chocolate and waffles.
-Chocolate has been a major part of Belgium’s identity and it is turned into pralines, bars, and truffles.
-Most chocolate is considered to be Belgian, if it was made in the country.
-But the ingredients are outsourced from all over the world.
+Chocolate has been a major part of Belgium’s identity, and it is turned into pralines, bars, and truffles.
+Most chocolate is considered to be Belgian if it was made in the country.
+However, the ingredients are outsourced from all over the world.

 How to Get Around

-Buses are the most affordable way to travel around Belgium, but they can be a lot slower way to travel than the trains.
-But for travelers on a strict budget, most bus tickets will cost about $12 US dollars for a one-way journey.
+Buses are the most affordable way to travel around Belgium, though they can be a lot slower way to travel than the trains.
+For travelers on a strict budget, most bus tickets will cost about $12 US dollars for a one-way journey.

 Top Cities to Visit